k0sproject/k0s/docs/configuration.md

 List of [Helm](https://helm.sh) repositories and charts to deploy during cluster bootstrap.
 This example configures Prometheus from "stable" Helms chart repository.

-## Configuring multi-node controlplane
+## Configuring an HA Control Plane

+The following pre-requisites are required in order to configure an HA control plane:

+### Requirements
+##### Load Balancer
+A load balancer with a single external IP should be configured as the IP gateway for the controllers.
+The load balancer should allow traffic to each controller on the following ports:

+- 6443
+- 8132
+- 8133

+##### Cluster configuration
+On each controller node, a k0s.yaml configuration file should be configured.
-When configuring an elastic/HA controlplane one must use same configuration options on each node for the cluster level options.
-Following options need to match on each node, otherwise the control plane components will end up in very unknown states:
+The following options need to match on each node, otherwise the control plane components will end up in very unknown states:

 - `network`
 - `storage`: Needless to say, one cannot create a clustered controlplane with each node only storing data locally on SQLite.
+- `externalAddress`

 ## Full config reference